This post may contain affiliate links. Please see my disclosure policy for details.

 Plus, there are hot breakfast options like Cumberland sausages, mushrooms, hash browns, eggs, black pudding, and more here.

 Also, there is bottomless tea and coffee for your much-needed caffeine fix.
 It’s always a great way to fill up for a day of exploring!

 6. It’s the perfect base to explore more of Ambleside and the Lake District!

 What I loved about Ambleside is that it is right in the heart of the Lake District National Park.
-So, you can head to all the highlights from here, by car, on foot, boat or bus.
+So, you can head to all the highlights from here, by car, on foot, boat, or by bus.

-As well as Ambleside having a lot of infrastructure, there are a lot of popular attractions in the local area to enjoy too.
+As well as Ambleside having a lot of infrastructures, there are a lot of popular attractions in the local area to enjoy too.

 So, here are a few of my favourite places that you can explore from Ambleside;

 Ambleside is really busy with tourists but there are a lot of interesting places that you can go and visit with your time here.